metayeti/YABS.js/README.md

 }
 ```

-`source_dir` represents the source directory for the web application that we wish to build.
-The value `"./"` means the source directory is the same as the root directory where `yabs.js` resides.
+`"source_dir"` represents the source directory for the web application that we wish to build.
+The value `"./"` means the source directory is the same as the root directory which contains `yabs.js`.

-`destination_dir` represents the build output directory.
+`"destination_dir"` represents the build output directory.
 In this case, we will output everything into the `build` directory.
-If this directory doesn't exist, it will be automatically created.
+If this directory doesn't exist at build time, it will be created.

-`html` lists all HTML files associated with our web application.
+`"html"` lists all HTML files associated with the web application.
 It can be a plain string or a list of files.

-`sources` lists all associated JavaScript files.
+`"sources"` lists all JavaScript files that we want to build.
+Those that we don't want to build have to be listed in `files`.

-`files` list all other file associated with the web application.
+`"files"` list all other file associated with the web application.
 Note the use of masks above: `"img/*"` means we wish to fetch all files in the `img/` directory.

 The hierarchy of files for this minimal build will look like this:
 ```